ashishjadhav-001/Customer_Churn_Analysis/README.md

 - Columns: 13

 ### Key Columns
-## Column Name	    Description
-- customer_id	        Unique customer identifier
+- customer_id ,	        Unique customer identifier
-- gender	            Customer gender
+- gender , 	            Customer gender
-- senior_citizen	    1 = Yes, 0 = No
+- senior_citizen , 	    1 = Yes, 0 = No
-- tenure_months	        Customer tenure in months
+- tenure_months	,       Customer tenure in months
-- internet_service	    Fiber / DSL / None
+- internet_service ,    Fiber / DSL / None
-- payment_method	    Credit Card / Debit Card / UPI / Cash
+- payment_method , 	    Credit Card / Debit Card / UPI / Cash
-- contract_type	        Month-to-Month / One Year / Two Year
+- contract_type	,        Month-to-Month / One Year / Two Year
-- monthly_charges	    Monthly billing amount
+- monthly_charges ,	    Monthly billing amount
-- total_charges	        Total charges
+- total_charges	,       Total charges
-- online_security	    Yes / No
+- online_security ,     Yes / No
-- tech_support	        Yes / No
+- tech_support ,        Yes / No
-- is_active	            Yes / No
+- is_active	,           Yes / No
-- churn	                Yes / No
+- churn	,               Yes / No

 The dataset used in this project is synthetically generated to simulate fraud detection scenarios.
 It was created solely for analytical practice and dashboard development.